Article · Feb 27, 2026

 Each part has a job:

-- Repro captures the bug in a form a future reader (human or AI) can rerun.
-The payoff is that “I cannot reproduce” becomes a non-excuse.
+• Repro captures the bug in a form a future reader (human or AI) can rerun.
+“I cannot reproduce” becomes a non-excuse.

-- Fix reasoning is the part that earns ISSUES.md its keep three months from now.
-It is not “what the fix is” (that is in the diff).
-It is why this fix is correct and what alternatives were rejected.
+• Fix reasoning is the part that earns ISSUES.md its keep three months from now.
+Not “what the fix is” (that is in the diff).
+Why this fix is correct and what alternatives were rejected.
 When an analogous bug shows up at a different boundary, the reasoning ports.

-The Related line is the multiplier on this whole pattern.
+The Related line is the multiplier on the whole pattern.
 Without it, ISSUES.md is a chronological list of fixed bugs.
-With it, ISSUES.md is a directed graph where edges encode “this bug is connected to that bug.”
+With it, it is a directed graph where edges encode “this bug is connected to that bug.”

-After 78 entries on the project I mentioned, the graph caught regressions automatically.
-A new bug filed against the webhook ingest code would be drafted with a “Related: #017” line on first pass, and the next person reading the bug would walk straight to the old entry and the old reasoning.
-Three concrete ways this paid off:
+After 78 entries on the project I mentioned, the graph caught regressions before they shipped.
+A new bug filed against the webhook ingest code would be drafted with a “Related: #017” line on first pass, and the next person reading it walked straight to the old reasoning.

-- Catching incomplete fixes.
-Entry #047 was filed against a similar payload-wrapping issue on a different provider.
-The Related-link to #017 surfaced the original fix reasoning (“validate at the boundary, not the call site”).
-Without the link, the same call-site fix as #009 would have been applied, and #047 would have been re-opened a month later when a third provider wrapped its payload.
+The payoff showed up a few specific ways.
+Entry #047 was a similar payload-wrapping issue on a different provider.
+The Related link to #017 surfaced the original fix reasoning (“validate at the boundary, not the call site”).
+Without it, the same call-site workaround as #009 would have been applied and #047 would have been re-opened when a third provider wrapped its payload.

-- Building cross-cutting refactors.
-Entries #023, #034, and #051 all linked to #015 (a bug about state-machine transitions in a workflow).
-When the count hit three, the pattern was clear: the original fix was a workaround, not a fix, and a real refactor of that state machine was the next move.
-The Related-line clustering surfaced that.
+Entries #023, #034, and #051 all linked to #015 (a state-machine transition bug in a workflow).
+When the count hit four, the clustering made it obvious: the original fix was a workaround and a real refactor of that state machine was the actual next move.

-- Onboarding.
-When a new contributor (or a new AI session) joins the project, “read CLAUDE.md, then read the last 20 ISSUES.md entries” is the canonical first hour.
-The graph makes the file scan-friendly; you read the recent entries, follow the Related links to older entries that are still load-bearing, and skip the ones that have been superseded.
+Onboarding also got cheaper.
+“Read CLAUDE.md, then read the last 20 ISSUES.md entries” became the canonical first hour for any new contributor or new AI session.
+The Related links make the file scan-friendly: you read recent entries, follow the links to older ones that are still load-bearing, and skip the ones that have been superseded.

-The discipline that keeps the file useful is log every bug that produced root-cause work, skip the ones that did not.
+The discipline that keeps the file useful: log every bug that produced root-cause work, skip the ones that did not.

 Log:

-- Bugs that surface a class of issues that might recur.
+• Bugs that surface a class of issues likely to recur.

-- Bugs the AI tool got wrong on the first attempt.
+• Bugs the model got wrong on the first attempt.

 Skip:

-- Bugs caught in dev that never reached even staging.
+• Bugs caught in dev that never reached staging.

-The threshold is roughly “would a future contributor benefit from reading this entry six months from now?”
+The threshold: would a future contributor benefit from reading this entry six months from now?
 If yes, log it.
-If the entry would only ever be the equivalent of “fixed typo in line 42,” skip it.

 Pattern 1: Reference ISSUES.md in CLAUDE.md.